|

 RAYNET volunteers normally use their own equipment to provide communications.

-data transmissions are being increasingly used, allowing 100% accurate
+data transmissions are being increasingly used.

 Whom do we do it for?